Moving Forward: How To Fix A Relationship After A Fight

 How long does it take to heal after a fight?

 The length of time it takes to heal from a fight depends on several factors.
 If you had a particularly nasty fight or a bad fight with your partner, it may take longer than it would cool off from a smaller fight or a short and mild argument or disagreement.
 The most crucial part is knowing how to heal a relationship after a fight or handle the aftermath of a fight.
-Recovering from a fight healthily is more important than pushing it down or letting the fight resurface on a later date due to being left unresolved.
+Recovering from a fight healthily is more important than pushing it down or letting the fight resurface at a later date due to being left unresolved.
+If unresolved, it can lead to a broken relationship and more challenges down the line.

 How do you survive a fight in a relationship?